openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Affinity/Affinity.md

 ![Affinity Edit/Create modal - Workload (pod) affinity ](img/Affinity-3-0.jpg)
 On selecting Workload affinity, the form will align by changing any 'Node' mention to 'Workload'.
-The 'Explore nodes list' will change to 'pods', directing the user to the search page with pods selected, on an external tab.